Pete Stark

-Fortney Hillman Stark Jr. (November 11, 1931 – January 24, 2020), known as Pete Stark, was an American businessman and politician who was a member of the United States House of Representatives from 1973 to 2013.
+Fortney Hillman "Pete" Stark Jr. (November 11, 1931 – January 24, 2020) was an American businessman and politician who was a member of the United States House of Representatives from 1973 to 2013.
 A Democrat from California, Stark's district— during his last two decades in Congress—was in southwestern Alameda County and included Alameda, Union City, Hayward, Newark, San Leandro, San Lorenzo, and Fremont (his residence during the early part of his tenure), as well as parts of Oakland and Pleasanton.
 At the time he left office in 2013, he was the fifth most senior Representative, as well as sixth most senior member of Congress overall.
 He was also the dean of California's 53-member Congressional delegation, and the only openly atheist member of Congress.

 After 2010 redistricting, Stark's district was renumbered as the 15th district for the 2012 election.
 He narrowly finished first in the primary ahead of fellow Democrat Eric Swalwell, but lost to Swalwell in the general election.
 He was the second-longest serving U.S. Congressman, after Jack Brooks (D-Texas, 1994), to lose a general election.

 Early life, education, and banking career

 Stark was born on November 11, 1931, in Milwaukee, Wisconsin, the son of Dorothy M. (née Mueller) and Fortney Hillman Stark.
 He was of German and Swiss descent.

-He received a Bachelor of Science degree in general engineering at the Massachusetts Institute of Technology in 1953.
+He graduated from Wauwatosa High School in 1949.
+Stark received a Bachelor of Science degree in general engineering at the Massachusetts Institute of Technology in 1953.
 He served in the United States Air Force from 1955 to 1957.
 After leaving the Air Force, Stark attended the Haas School of Business at the University of California, Berkeley, and received his MBA in 1960.

 In 1963, Stark founded Security National Bank, based in Walnut Creek.
 He described it as "a bank whose sole purpose was to fulfill the financial needs of working people."
 It was reportedly the first in the country to offer free checking.
 While Stark grew up as a Republican, his opposition to the Vietnam War led him to switch parties in the mid-1960s.
 He printed cheques with peace signs on them and placed a giant peace sign on the roof of his bank's headquarters.
 In 1971, Stark was elected to the Common Cause National Governing Board.
 Stark sold his interest in the bank for millions in 1972 when he was elected to the House of Representatives.